apache/cordova-weinre/README.md

 * `weinre.build/vendor` - contains libraries used in the client and/or target,
 as well as libraries used by the build itself

-* `weinre.server/node_modules` - contains npm packages used by the weinre.server
+* `weinre.server/node_modules` - contains npm packages used by the weinre server

 To update the files in `weinre.build/vendor`: